Pranshu23x/Pranshu23x/README.md

-Hey!
-Dont know how you got here XD
-Pranshu this side, I like developing dev tools and fullstack project involving automation & AI, using React and Node.js.
-Open to collabs/ suggestions✌️
+# 👋 Hey, I’m Pranshu

+Welcome to my corner of the internet 😎 — I build **developer tools** and **full-stack products** that automate workflows using **AI, React, and Node.js**.
+Always down to collaborate or brainstorm new ideas ✌️

+---

-🏆 Achievements
+## 🏆 Achievements

-Selected for HackHarvard 2025 🎓
+- Selected for **HackHarvard 2025** 🎓

-Built projects ranging from AI Telegram bots to automated trading systems
+- Built projects ranging from **AI Telegram bots** to **automated trading systems**

-Open for Collabs!
+- Currently building **RippleCode**, an AI platform that instantly understands your repo — skip the clone, jump to creation.

+---

-### ⚡ Tech Stack
+## ⚙️ Tech Stack
+**Languages:** JavaScript, TypeScript, C++, Java
+**Frameworks & Tools:** React, Node.js, Express, Tailwind, Supabase
+**Focus Areas:** AI automation • Dev productivity • Scalable full-stack systems

+---

+## 🤝 Let’s Build
+I love connecting with other builders working on automation, AI agents, or developer infrastructure.
+Drop a ⭐ if you find something cool — or reach out for a collab!

 <p align="left">
   <!-- JavaScript -->
   <img src="https://img.shields.io/badge/JavaScript-F7DF1E?logo=javascript&logoColor=000000&style=for-the-badge" />